felixhao28/distributed-job-scheduler/README.md

 ```

 `server_data_dir` needs to be unique for each scheduler instance.
 And **every other command needs to specify the same `server_data_dir`**.
-It is recommended to run it in background:
+The scheduler works best in the background:

 ```bash
 # Use nohup